 But here are some of the tools I have used that allowed me to reduce my fear.
 Because let’s admit it, fear will never be fully gone, but we can certainly put it in its place.

 I have many things that help me with my anxiety.
-To the outside world, I may over prepare but to my internal world, I am making myself familiar so that I don’t feel anxious.
+To the outside world, I may over prepare, but to my internal world, I am making myself familiar so that I don’t feel anxious.

 I always allow plenty of time.
-Time allows me to familiarize myself with as much as I can.
+Time allows me to familiarise myself with as much as I can.
 To take my time to mull over things, read information and sort things out.
 For me being pressured to make decisions on the spot never works.
 So I always factor in time to prepare.

 A few ways I prepare when travelling to a new destination are:

-- I thoroughly go through my planning process
+- Thoroughly go through my planning process

 Preparation is the Key to Success